RiteshRaj1233/Online_Exam/README.md

 # Online_Exam
 The project is capable of the following functionalities.
-Login
+1.Login
-Update
+2.Update
-Profile and Password
+3.Profile and Password
-Selecting answers for MCQs
+4.Selecting answers for MCQs
-Timer and auto submit
+5.Timer and auto submit
-Closing session and Logout
+6.Closing session and Logout